SpreadsheetDataReader reads data from Excel spreadsheets (XLS or XLSX files).

 One of these two has to be specified to define the mapping.

-Either both or none of these attributes has to be specified.
+Either both or none of these attributes have to be specified.

 |Introduction to Spreadsheet Mapping|